 James Rosneck, MD, is a board certified orthopedic surgeon who specializes in treating sport related injuries of the hip, knee and shoulder.
 Dr. Rosneck graduated from Wright State University School of Medicine in 2002, completed his orthopedic surgery residency at the Cleveland Clinic in 2008 and his sports medicine fellowship at Stanford University Hospital in 2009.
-Following his fellowship, Dr. Rosneck returned to the Cleveland area and joined the Cleveland Clinic Orthopaedic Sports Health department as a staff physician.
+Following his fellowship, Dr. Rosneck returned to the Cleveland area and joined the Cleveland Clinic Orthopaedic Sports Medicine department as a staff physician.
 Dr. Rosneck serves as the team physician for Notre Dame College and assistant team physician for the Cleveland Cavaliers.
 He is also the team physician for his alma mater, Wickliffe High School.
 Dr. Rosneck is a member of the American Academy of Orthopaedic Surgeons (AAOS), and American Orthopaedic Society for Sports Medicine (AOSSM).
 He is affiliated with the Cleveland Clinic Lerner College of Medicine as an anatomy teaching assistant.

 Paul M. Saluan, MD, holds joint appointments in the Center for Sports Medicine and the Center for Pediatric Orthopaedic Surgery within the Orthopaedic and Rheumatologic Institute at Cleveland Clinic.
 He is the Director for Pediatric and Adolescent Sports Medicine and Director of Clinical Outreach and Education for Cleveland Clinic Sports Medicine.
 Dr. Saluan specializes in pediatric and adolescent sports medicine, arthroscopic surgery and pediatric orthopaedic surgery.
 He is certified in orthopaedic surgery by the American Board of Orthopaedic Surgery.
 In addition, Dr. Saluan is the developer and Director of the Orthopaedic Arthroscopy Skills Lab Curriculum.
 He also acts as a Contributor to a Pediatric Outcomes Instrument being developed to assist in pediatric injury/disease-specific outcomes research.